Do you have a desire to enrich the lives of lifelong learners?

 The Curriculum Committee welcomes the presentation of new courses by new and returning instructors with an engaged approach and a depth of knowledge of a particular subject.
 In selecting courses, our Curriculum Committee assesses the topic and content, course organization, the instructor’s teaching experience and content expertise, and the suitability, variety, and balance of the proposed offering.
 The instructor’s availability, previous class evaluations (when applicable), recommendations, and level of professional and educational achievement in the particular subject area are all considered.
 Course Proposal Forms should be submitted by the deadline designated for each term and are available on the Forms page below.
 These deadline dates can be found in Term Schedules.
 The subcommittee will review all courses in their specific discipline and recommend courses for each term.
 Electronic submission is preferred as it saves a great deal of time.
 Do expect that your course description or biography may be edited for space requirements.

-We do not pay our instructors; however, there are some perks!
-OLLI@Furman membership is a perk for being an instructor.
-Among other things, it offers you complete access to the Furman Library, a great resource for course research.
-You receive a parking pass and access to the faculty dining room on campus.
-You may also use the OLLI@Furman Computer Lab as long as no class is in session.
-You will find Word, Excel, PowerPoint and internet access on any machine.
-You will receive a $100 honorarium as a small token of our appreciation for each term taught, or you may choose to defer the honorarium as a contribution to the OLLI Support Fund which helps pay for scholarships, special materials and equipment needed by the program throughout the year.
+OLLI@Furman does not pay our instructors; however, there are some perks!
+An OLLI@Furman membership is a perk of being an instructor.
+Among other things, it offers you access to the Furman Libraries, a great resource for course research.
+You may also use the OLLI@Furman Computer Lab, when a class is not in session.
+You will receive a honorarium ($100/8-9 week course, $50/4 week course) as a small token of our appreciation for each term taught.
+You may choose to defer the honorarium as a contribution to the OLLI Support Fund which helps pay for scholarships, special materials and equipment needed by the program throughout the year.